UK GDPR lawful bases are the foundation for any lawful processing of personal data, and getting them right is essential for compliance.

 What happens if the reason for your processing changes?

-In some cases, you could probably still continue to process under the original lawful basis, so long as the new purpose is compatible with your original purpose.
+In some cases, you could probably continue to process under the original lawful basis, so long as the new purpose is compatible with your original purpose.
 The ICO provides a non-exhaustive list of the points you need to think about when considering if the new purpose is compatible with the original purpose, such as:

-- any link between your original purpose and the new purpose
+- Any link between your original purpose and the new purpose.

-- the context in which you collected the data, in particular, your relationship with the individual and what they would reasonably expect
+- The context in which you collected the data, in particular, your relationship with the individual and what they would reasonably expect.

-- the nature of the personal data, e.g., whether it’s special category data or criminal offence data
+- The nature of the personal data, e.g., whether it’s special category data or criminal offence data.

-- the possible consequences for individuals of the new processing; and
+- The possible consequences for individuals of the new processing, and

-- whether there are appropriate safeguards, e.g., whether encryption or pseudonymisation
+- Whether there are appropriate safeguards, e.g., whether encryption or pseudonymisation,

-However, if you were originally relying on consent as a lawful basis, then you would need to obtain new consent covering the new purpose in relation to the change in processing activity, as consent must always be specific and informed.
+However, if you were initially relying on consent as a lawful basis, then you would need to obtain new consent covering the new purpose in relation to the change in processing activity, as consent must always be specific and informed.

 Processing special category data